callowaylc/flock/README.md

 make: *** [run] Error 130
 ```

-Now flip back the second terminal, which should have aquired an exclusive lock.
+Now flip back the second terminal, will will have aquired an exclusive lock.
 ```sh
 make
 ./main.sh 1601300128